Frank O'Hara & Marion Raycheba in China

 fostered a more open society.
 I have a much more positive appreciation of where

 this country is headed having read the article.
-You can find a bit about it at
+You may find a bit about it at

 www.walrusmagazine.com.
 They are still on the alert for SARS.
 We both had our